Insolvency Laws and Securitisation

 Since China has formulated specialised regulations for various types of securitisations, the transaction structures are relatively “fixed” under the relevant regulations.
 For now, bankruptcy remoteness can only be achieved through the two means mentioned under 1.3 Transfer of Financial Assets.

-Potential taxes on the transfer of underlying assets are mainly income taxes and stamp duties.
-Except for transferring the financial products stipulated in the Notice on Full Launch of the Pilot Scheme on Levying Value-added Tax in Place of Business Tax (Ministry of Finance No 36), the transfer of financial assets is not currently subject to VAT.
-Regarding income taxes, if the transfer price is greater than the tax basis of the transferred assets (ie, the historical cost or the actual amount of costs incurred by the acquisition of the assets), then enterprise income tax may be due on the taxable income.
+A potential tax on the transfer of underlying assets is income tax.
+If the transfer price is greater than the tax basis of the transferred assets (ie, the historical cost or the actual amount of costs incurred by the acquisition of the assets), then enterprise income tax may be due on the taxable income.
 In practice, since the financial assets are usually transferred at parity or at a discount on their historical cost, usually no income tax is due on the transfer.

 In asset securitisations, the transfer of underlying assets to the SPVs does not generally give rise to a tax burden for the SPVs.
 On the other hand, income derived from the underlying assets by the SPVs might be subject to enterprise income tax and value-added tax.